eccentricdevotion/TARDIS/chemistry-lab-compounds.md

 Elements required to craft: 2 Hydrogen, 1 Sulphur, and 4 Oxygen

-Uses: Can be placed to match Skaro's acid ocean water.
+Uses: Used to craft Acid Batteries.

 ## Aluminium Oxide